Emotional care and wellbeing for people with severe and profound intellectual disabilities

 - Reduce distressed or challenging behaviours

-- Enhanced social connection and reduce loneliness and isolation
+- Enhanced expression, social connection and reduced loneliness and isolation

 - Support healing from trauma

-We provide freely accessible guidance on non-invasive, natural ways to support the emotional and mental wellbeing of people with severe and profound intellectual disabilities to:
+Our free ‘how to’ guides are on non-invasive, natural ways to support the emotional and mental wellbeing of people with severe and profound intellectual disabilities for:

 - Family and care-givers